 Some deals will require you to do more work than others.
 We have investors who want to earn more profit for every deal than others.

-If you come across a deal that involves a quick turnaround time, and minimal work, you may accept a lower profit margin by capitalizing on the high velocity of money and pay higher than the 70% rule dictates.
+If you come across a deal that involves a quick turnaround time and minimal work, you may accept a lower profit margin by capitalizing on the high velocity of money and paying higher than the 70% rule dictates.

 One Reason You Should Never Break The 70% Rule On House Flipping

 As we have mentioned above, there are so many reasons to buy lower or higher than the 70% rule suggests.
-However, you should never break this rule on the assumption of appreciation.
+However, it would help if you never broke this rule on the assumption of appreciation.

 The prices of real estate don’t always rise.
-An excellent example is the 2008 housing crisis where the values of real estate dropped.
-It is a crucial point to consider as you seek to understand what is the 70% rule in house flipping.
+An excellent example is the 2008 housing crisis, during which the value of real estate dropped.
+It is a crucial point to consider as you seek to understand the 70% rule for house flipping.

 Pitfalls of House Flipping